siconos/siconos/Docs/sphinx/examples/mechanics/beads_column.rst

 .. highlight:: c++

 This tutorial deals with a column of beads, subjected to the gravity.
-It then introduces Lagrangian Linear systems with Lagrangian Linear Relations and Newton impact law.
+It introduces Lagrangian Linear systems with Lagrangian Linear Relations and Newton impact law.

 Building the Non-Smooth Dynamical System